pranomostro/script/README.md

 * note: Reads one line from the input, displays it as a note in the left lower corner of the screen.
 	Depends on dzen2, needs the variable SB (small border) set.
+* wrm OUT IN: read messages for ii/ratox to IN and append them to OUT.
+Does not work atm because 9base rc segfaults on sigint.
 * wsch [SIZE] [WIN]: Change window size without moving the middle of the window.
 * zug: Map/Unmap windows by their names from dmenu.
 	Requires dmenu.